 An applicant accepted into a USCG license program will be required to complete another physical examination on campus during his/her senior year prior to taking the USCG exam.
-Should this subsequent examination show physical deficiencies below the standards established for a license, the student may not be allowed to sit for the exam and may be required to change his or her major to a non-license program.

 Drug Testing

 All students enrolled in undergraduate degree programs at Maine Maritime Academy are required to participate in the random drug testing program.
 Maritime Academy complies with Title 46 Code of Federal Regulations 16.230 mandating periodic, random, pre-employment, post-incident, and reasonable cause drug testing for all students and employees whose position require this testing.
 All students and employees, who act as part of the crew of any Academy vessel, both documented and undocumented, shall be subject to the policy.
 Federal law requires periodic or random drug testing of students prior to training cruises, cadet shipping, or taking of a US Coast Guard physical examination.
 Additionally, since drug testing and "zero-tolerance" policies have become a fact of life in the industries in which most of our students will be working, as co-op students and as employees, it is the Academy's policy that any student pursuing an Academy Cooperative Education Experience (COOP) must participate in the random and pre-employment drug testing program.
 Additionally, any students who are in a disciplinary status for any violation of our drug or drug testing policies may be subject to increased random drug testing.